MalekMansour/Killer-Invasion/Ideas.md

  The player has to go to different websites on the dark web and find the websites that sells stuff and see what's in stock.

  The player buys items using their money then sells the items for the price of their choice (there will be a recommended price) and the player wants to make a profit from every item that they buy.
+ Sometimes you want to buy something very early when it's cheap and sell it hours later after hours when it gets more expensive.